kameshX007/DockerDeployer/README.md

 # Docker Deployer
-A simple CICD pipeline using git actions
+A simple script to deploy preconfigured docker containers

 - It can reset the docker setup by removing all existing containers, volumes and images to start fresh https://github.com/kameshX007/ResetDocker.git